 Pour, dump, stir, sprinkle.
 They can help get out the equipment you need – spoons, measuring cups, bowls (nothing heavy or sharp).

 More of the above, with less assistance from you.
-Maybe start cutting soft items with a kid-safe plastic serrated knife.
+Maybe start cutting soft items like avocado, with a kid-safe plastic serrated knife.
 There are some good ones on the market, made just for this purpose, sharp enough to cut food, gentle enough not to cut little fingers, from companies like Zyliss and Curious Chef.
-Kneading bread, rolling dough, spreading sauce, brushing olive oil, cutting out cookies.
+Kneading bread, rolling dough, brushing olive oil, cutting out cookies.
 They can start to weigh in on how much of a spice to add, what herbs might be fun to try in various dishes.

 Even more of the above, and measuring, frosting, decorating.
 Don’t forget to talk about some math concepts, like fractions and multiplication, while you are measuring.
 Have them help read the recipe, and clarify any terms that are unfamiliar.
 Talk about the chemistry that is involved with cooking and baking (and if you’re not up to speed on all of it, let your kid take the lead in looking it up online or in a book.
 What happens when baking soda is added to a recipe?
 What is the difference between unsweetened chocolate and semi-sweet chocolate?)